DonnKey/cmptab/README.md

 Department of Computer Science (now Allen School of Computer Science) Technical Report No. 78-11-02
 University of Washington

+## Building
+This Git repo along with the standard C libraries and a compatible compiler is all it takes to build this program.
+CMake selects c89 gcc, which is fine.

 ## Running
 The program runs as a utility program, accepting an input file describing the